Refzlund/runic-reorder/README.md

 <br> and a snippet:
 <br> `{@render area(array)}`

-The action marks the dropable area for the rendered list, giving you flexibility for structure and accessibility considerations.
+The action marks the dropable area for the rendered list, giving you flexibility for structure- and accessibility considerations.

 The **element** with `use:area` will be provided the following `data-attributes`: